 Name Туре Required?
-Notes content string yes Confirmation message displayed in the dialog. buttons ModalButton[] yes Buttons displayed in the dialog footer. (min 1, max 4) title string no Dialog main title.
-May not contain an icon. (default='') size ModalSize no Width of the dialog box.
-(Height is fixed.) closable boolean no Whether the dialog displays a close button. (default=true) (ESC key is always available.) ????? onClosed callbackFn(): void no Function runs when user closes the dialog. secondaryTitle string no Optional subtitle for the dialog. alertLevel AlertLevel no modal.DynamicModalConfig type modal.getCustomData() method
+Notes content string yes Confirmation message displayed in the dialog. buttons modal.ModalButton[] yes Buttons displayed in the dialog footer. (min 1, max 4) title string no Dialog main title.
+May not contain an icon. (default='') size modal.ModalSize no Width of the dialog box.
+(Default width is chosen by Clarity.
+Height is fixed.) closable boolean no Whether the dialog displays a close button. (default=true) onClosed function(result:any): void no Function runs when user closes the dialog.
+If modal.close() is called, its parameter is in turn passed to the onClosed() function.
+Function runs when user closes the dialog.
+If modal.close() is called, its parameter is in turn passed to the onClosed() function. secondaryTitle string no Optional subtitle for the dialog. alertLevel modal.AlertLevel no Causes Clarity to add an icon to the dialog.

+Used by: modal.openConfirmationModal()